 If a parrot did manage to mate with a non-parrot, it wouldn’t be able to produce offspring.
 Their reproductive cells (sperm and egg) would be too genetically different.

 For example, a canary has 40 chromosomes, according to Genome Biology.
 However, budgerigars only have 26 chromosomes.
 So, their DNA wouldn’t be able to combine successfully to create viable offspring.
-If the female laid an egg, it would most likely be infertile and would not develop or hatch.
+If the female laid an egg, it would likely be infertile and would not develop or hatch.

 Which Parrot Species Can Interbreed?